 For general writing and editing tips, visit the creating the proposal page.
 For links to other resources, including how to find sample proposals, visit the online resources page or the Foundation Center.

 - Where can I find examples of proposals?

-Print copies of "Proposal Planning & Writing" and "Models of Proposal Planning & Writing" are available for reference in the Miriam B. and James J. Mulva and Faculty Development libraries, or you can visit our online resources page.
-Be sure to also ask your colleagues for examples of proposals they have written.
+Print copies of “Proposal Planning & Writing” and “Models of Proposal Planning & Writing” are available for reference in the Miriam B. and James J. Mulva and faculty development libraries, or you can visit our online resources page.
+You may wish to also ask your colleagues for examples of proposals they have written.

 - Where can I find statistics to use in my proposal?

 Visit the online resources page for links to the National Center for Education Statistics, the U.S. Census Bureau and more.

 1. What is the difference between direct and indirect costs?

 Your total project cost is the sum of direct costs and indirect costs.

 - Direct costs are explicit project expenditures listed as line items in the budget, such as salary, fringe benefits, equipment, travel and supplies.